Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 ## UIViewController

+UIViewController responsibilities:
+> A view controller’s main responsibilities include the following:
+  - Updating the contents of the views, usually in response to changes to the underlying data.
+  - Responding to user interactions with views.
+  - Resizing views and managing the layout of the overall interface.
+  - Coordinating with other objects—including other view controllers—in your app.

+- *Apple Documentation*

 ## UIWindow
 iOS applications start with a Window(UIWindow).
 It is a special subclass of UIView that is responsible for displaying & managing other views(UIViewControllers).
 The window can have many UIViews & UIViewControllers.
 Most apps typically have one Window.